AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 OpenID Connect builds upon OAuth 2.0 to provide a standardised approach to identity and authorisation.
 OAuth 2.0 handles the authorisation aspect, determining what a user is allowed to access, whilst OpenID Connect adds the identity layer, proving who the user actually is.
 This separation of concerns allows for more flexible and secure implementations.

 The protocols include sophisticated protection mechanisms against common attack vectors.
-Cross-Site Request Forgery protection through state parameters, authorization code interception protection through PKCE, and replay attack protection through nonce values all work together to create a robust security framework.
+Cross-Site Request Forgery protection through state parameters, authorisation code interception protection through PKCE, and replay attack protection through nonce values all work together to create a robust security framework.

 ---